- Mr G Boys - Curriculum Leader

 At Key Stage 3, all students will experience 4 hours of high quality PE per fortnight, allowing them the opportunity to understand and apply all the elements needed for all sport and the roles involved within.
 The learning journey in Year 7 begins with an induction unit where students experience all the sports and activities that are on offer during Key Stage 3.
 The journey then progresses into a carousel of activities, which enables students to develop their understanding of each of the activities within the National Curriculum.
 These include Football, Hockey, Basketball, Rugby, Netball, Volleyball, Rounders, Tennis, Cricket, Gymnastics, Dance as well as Outdoor and Adventurous Activities.
 The journey continues in Year 8, developing the more complex skills taught in Year 7.
 Pupils learn how to build up resilience in more demanding situations, through adapting drills and skills to challenge every student in each group.
 By the end of Year 9, students are able to perform most or all of the skills, in an open or closed environment, having the opportunity to lead an element of a lesson (coaching) and/or officiate a small-sided game, in a variety of activities.
 As a department, we believe that students should be given the opportunity to not only perform at a particular level, but also engage in other roles associated with each sport and activity; some students may not flourish fully in the performing aspect of PE, but may excel in a leadership or officiating capacity and this needs to be celebrated.
 All years are invited to showcase their learning through termly Inter- House competitions, in which students play in competitive situations against the other Houses, to gain points; tutors celebrate this within the pastoral environment.
 Our lessons are mainly practical, however we also refer to the sport industry using terms such as Manager, Leader and Governing Bodies of Sport.

-Health and Fitness is encompassed in all Units of Work and students are encouraged to track their fitness levels and try to show some understanding of how their bodies react to exercise.
+Health and Fitness is encompassed in all Units of Work; students are encouraged to track their fitness levels and try to show some understanding of how their bodies react to exercise.

-In Key Stage 4, we teach the BTEC First Award in Sport; all prior knowledge and skills come together within four units: Introducing Components of Fitness, Practical Sports Performance, Leading Sports Activities and finally Training the Body for Personal Fitness.
-This course covers a wide variety of both Theory and Practical aspects of PE and Sport and really does prepare the individual for a lifelong appreciation, allowing students access to a whole variety of opportunities when selecting a future pathway in Further Education.
+In Key Stage 4, we teach the BTEC Tech Award in Sport; all prior knowledge and skills come together within three components: Understanding the Body and Technology in Sport, The Principles of Training, Nutrition and Psychology and Applying the Principles of Sport and Activity.
+This course covers a wide variety of Theory and Practical aspects of PE and Sport and really does prepare the individual for a lifelong appreciation, allowing students access to a whole variety of opportunities when selecting a future pathway in Further Education.

 Surrounded by equipment, terminology, sporting knowledge and influences, students are immediately engaged in PE, with challenging retrieval tasks and a highly motivated welcome.
 Once teaching is complete students are set to task, breaking down information, rehearsing, learning either as an individual or within a group.
 At this point PE and Sport engulf the area of work; there is plenty of noise - relating to learning and challenge.
 The teacher is guiding, modelling various outcomes, facilitating sporting ideas, encouraging students to improve and refine, showcasing any exemplar work.
 With support and reward, students are asked to demonstrate their work - encouraging them to become confident performers with a supportive, respectful audience.
 By nurturing students, even reluctant participants begin to grow in confidence - being reassured that they are in a secure environment, where mistakes can be made as they learn and improve.